Travel card with no annual fee

 The euro is a supported currency on all travel cards.
 Compare fees like charges for ATM withdrawals and loading and reloading your card.
 You can lock in a rate when you transfer your dollars to euros, which can be handy if you think the value of the dollar is going to drop.

 There are going to be situations when you need cash on your trip.
-For example, some places won’t take cards if you’re spending less than 10 to 20 euros – other merchants won’t take cards at all.
-If you pick the right card, there’s no reason why you shouldn’t have euros in your pocket.
+For example, some places won’t take cards if you’re spending less than 10 to 20 euros — other merchants won’t take cards at all.
+If you pick the right card, you should have euros in your pocket.

 If you’ve brought dollars with you to Portugal, you won’t have trouble getting your cash changed to Euros on the street.